Temple Israel (Johannesburg): History

-On 6 August 1983 a limpet mine exploded outside the synagogue, four hours before State President Marais Viljoen was scheduled to attend a ceremony marking Temple Israel's 50th anniversary.
-There were no injuries and the celebration went ahead with Viljoen in attendance.
+On 6 August 1983 a limpet mine exploded outside the synagogue, four hours before State President Marais Viljoen and Rabbi Weiler were scheduled to attend a ceremony marking Temple Israel's 50th anniversary.
+There were no injuries or deaths, but the blast destroyed walls, ripped out windows and seats and turned cupboards and furniture upside down.
+Nonetheless, the celebration went ahead with Viljoen and Weiler in attendance.
 Mahommed Iqbal Shaik of the Dolphin Unit of Umkhonto we Sizwe (MK) later assumed responsibility during the Truth and Reconciliation Commission hearings and he was granted amnesty.

-Jews began emigrating from South Africa in the 1980s.
+Jews began emigrating from South Africa in the 1970s and by the 1990s most of the Jewish population of Hillbrow had migrated to the northern suburbs or emigrated.
+In 1994, the SAUPJ hired a rabbi from London to lead the congregation.
+The rabbi felt that with the exodus of Jewish residents and changes in the neighbourhood, a synagogue in the location was no longer viable.
+He recommended that the synagogue be closed and the property sold.

+Reeva Forman, a businesswoman in the cosmetics industry fought to keep the synagogue open.
+Forman grew up in an Orthodox Jewish congregation in Doornfontein, but nevertheless felt compelled to support Temple Israel.
+At the time the congregation attracted around sixty attendees to its Shabbat services.
+The rabbi returned to London and Forman began to manage the synagogue.
+She appointed David Bilchitz, a legal scholar, to be the lay rabbi for the congregation.

 At Temple Israel's 80th anniversary celebration in 2016, a permanent exhibition was launched delving into the evolution of the Reformed Movement in South Africa and the history of the synagogue, the Heritage Centre.
 In 2017, only 50 attended regularly, although 300 attended on High Holy Days.

 Activities

 The congregation consists primarily of old, frail, lonely and poor people from Hillbrow, Berea, Yeoville, and Parktown.
 These Jews still regard it as their spiritual home.
 The synagogue is leased to a Christian church for Sunday services, at a nominal fee.

 Temple Israel's site houses a school that enrolls Jews and non-Jewish students.
 The shul has established an outreach program, the M.C.
 Weiler Primary School, in Alexandra township.
 The women of Temple Israel began such programs in 1944, believing that Jews must help fellow both believers and their other neighbors in need.

 Businesswoman Reeva Forman got involved with Temple Israel in the early 1990s when she heard the congregation was going to sell the synagogue.
 The purchase vote failed by one.
 She has served as chairwoman of Temple Israel since 1994.